Advertising Words for Home Selling

 Words That Sell Homes

-Every homebuyer wants a beautiful home.
-Studies show that the word "beautiful" is very powerful, regardless of where or how it is used.
+"Beautiful" is good.
+Every home buyer wants a beautiful home.
+Studies have shown that the word "beautiful" is very powerful, regardless of where or how it is used.

-If your home is ready to move into, say so.
-Some agents use the phrase "all the works been done for you."
-It presents a clear picture of a home ready for occupancy.
+"Turnkey" is another good choice.
+If your home is ready to move into tomorrow, you can say so.
+Some agents use the phrase "all the work has been done for you."
+Either way, it presents a clear picture of a home ready for occupancy.

-One of the greatest homebuyer fears is having to pour money into a home after closing.
-Homes that are well maintained require less initial upkeep.
+One of the greatest fears of homebuyers is having to pour money into a home after closing.
+Homes that are well maintained require less initial upkeep so you might want to mention that yours has been "lovingly maintained."

-Buyers envision buying a home large enough for their needs.
-You might use other words that describe a big space such as huge or enormous.
-But don't say it if it is not true.
+If your house is "spacious," tell your readers.
+Buyers envision buying a home that's large enough for their needs.
+You might use other words that describe a big space as well, such as huge or enormous, but don't say it is if it isn't true.

-A great floor plan can overcome many objections, including size.
+"Open floor plan" is another good phrase to use...if it's true.
+A great floor plan can overcome many other objections, including the overall size of the home.
 Good flow can maximize space.
-Most home buyers today want an open floor plan.
+Most home buyers want an open floor plan.

-Let buyers know if you've made updates that enhance the home.
-But don't was it was "completely remodeled" unless the home was torn down to the studs or you get could get sued.
+Let buyers know if you've made updates that enhance the home, but don't say it was "completely remodeled" unless the home was torn down to the studs.
+This could get you sued.
+Say "remodeled to perfection" instead.

 Choose Short Descriptive Headlines

-If you could choose one word to describe your home, what word comes to mind?
-What is most attractive about your home?
-If it is location, style size or updates, use those features to write an attention-grabbing headline.
-Look at how other agents describe homes in your neighborhood and swipe the best modifiers.
-Here are a few examples:
+If you could choose one word to describe your home, which of your revised list speaks volumes?
+What's the best thing about your home?
+If it's location, style, size, or updates, use those features to write an attention-grabbing headline.

 - Stunning classic